mandyMooreFan/holder/Readme.md

 # Introduction
 The Akka Boot project exists to simplify writing the code for production ready Akka HTTP services.
-However Akka Boot does not make any choices about the tools and processes you use to deliver your product.
+However Akka Boot focuses solely on the code you write and does not make any choices about the tools and processes you use to deliver your product.
 In practice it's a huge additional effort to setup everything to build, deploy and operate an application.
-This project exists to help.
+This sister project exists to help.

 If you choose to use the tools we've integrated, you can be up and running with a modern development, deployment and operation in half an hour.
 If you don't like our choices, you can still use our integrations as examples for how to